The Illustrated Guide to Bull and Bear Markets

 Bull Markets also have three key days: beginning, reaches 20% gain, ends.

-The Bull Market that began in 2009 continued until February 19 of this year.
+The Bull Market that began in 2009 continued until February 19 of 2020.
 That made it the longest in U.S. history.
-There were many declines -- but no 20% or greater decline -- during the eleven-year period.
+There were many declines -- but no 20% or greater decline -- during the eleven-year Bull Market.

 Then, the eleven-year Bull Market became a Bear Market in the shortest period ever recorded.
 Officially, it became a Bear on March 12, when it had declined 20% from the February peak.